Skip to content Skip to footer

 Are debts considered matrimonial assets?

 Yes.
 If you and your spouse have accrued any debts during the term of your marriage, these could also be split as part of your divorce financial settlement.
 This includes your mortgage, credit cards, overdrafts, loans and any other commitments.
-It can be difficult to separate individual debt from family debt which can become an issue.

 Are business assets included in a divorce settlement?